|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 It is impossible to design a power plant that can continue safe operation during and immediately after a determined military attack.
 However, it is possible to design a nuclear power plant so that the consequences to the public, other than loss of power plant capacity, are minimal.
 In the case of a FNR one of the design objectives is to make it impossible for a single military projectile to cause either a major prompt neutron critical explosion or a major unsuppressed primary sodium fire.

 a) Ability to resist low angle attacks such as an impact by a descending airplane or a direct attack by an artillery shell or an anti-tank (shaped charge) projectile;

-b) Ability to resist a high angle attack such as an impact by a falling artillery shell or a falling anti-tank bomb with a two stage shaped charge warhead;
+b) Ability to resist a high angle attack such as an impact by a falling artillery shell or a falling anti-tank bomb;

-d) Ability to resist a high angle attack such as by a military ballistic rocket with a chemical explosive warhead that explodes on impact.
+d) Ability to resist a high angle attack by a ballistic rocket with a warhead that explodes on impact.